-In many Linux environments, you might have access to a privileged user (like podadmin
+In many Linux environments, you might have access to a privileged user (like podadmin) only through sudo — for example, from a user like uday via:

 sudo su - podadmin